Monday, July 02nd, 2018

-I think humans are creatures of ritual, and by creating specific rites and celebrating through cermony, or alternatively, expressing our grief through ritual, we are answering some of our deepest needs, both personally and culturally.
+I think humans are creatures of ritual, and by creating specific rites and celebrating through ceremony, or alternatively, expressing our grief through ritual, we are answering some of our deepest needs, both personally and culturally.
 Even in a largely secular community, we still have rituals around New Year’s Day, Valentine’s Day, Mother’s Day, Father’s Day, Christmas, and things like Grand Final / Melbourne Cup (Australians), or Thanksgiving (Americans).
 There are doubtless many more, depending upon where you are in the world, so many, in fact, that I couldn’t possibly name them all.

-I am a Civil Marriage Celebrant – I made the decision not to register as a Pagan Celebrant because I actually think that it’s a bit of a contradiction as to why I personally became a celebrant.
+I am a Marriage Celebrant – I made the decision not to register as a Pagan Celebrant because I actually think that it’s a bit of a contradiction as to why I personally became a Marriage Celebrant.
 I was motivated to offer tailored services to individual people for all kinds of ritual / rites / sacred moments.
 I don’t feel like ‘Pagan’ really addresses the specifics of practice, I see it more as an umbrella term – rather like Christian or Monotheist is an umbrella term, and the specifics of practice and devotion have to be drilled down to from there.

 I don’t feel that I would be as efficient as a Wiccan HP in a specifically Wiccan tradition, for example – nor could not do a Heathen wedding justice in the same way that their Blot leader / facilitator would.
-By being a Civil Marriage Celebrant who is publicly pagan, I feel that I can offer pagan elements that aren’t necessarily tradition specific should people desire them – and I am happy to work with the religious leader of their group or tradition, even performing the ceremony in question in collaboration.
+By being a Marriage Celebrant who is publicly pagan, I feel that I can offer pagan elements that aren’t necessarily tradition specific should people desire them – and I am happy to work with the religious leader of their group or tradition, even performing the ceremony in question in collaboration.

-For more information: click HERE to go to the Australian Government Attorney-General’s information about becoming a Civil Marriage Celebrant.
+For more information: click HERE to go to the Australian Government Attorney-General’s information about becoming a Marriage Celebrant.

 Ironically, as a funeral celebrant, it is not mandatory to have any formal qualifications.
 I have been to some awful funerals, where the celebrant obviously had no grasp on the personality of the Beloved Dead, and in some cases, didn’t just mispronounce names, which is forgivable, but actually got names and relationships wrong entirely (sometimes too, you are only as good as the information that family members provide – this has been embarrassingly the case in one funeral I did!).
 I have also seen marriage celebrants make unfortunate errors, and I myself am guilty of the same.
 Suffice to say – wear an outfit prior to a service, and maybe take some photos to ensure that items aren’t see-though, or too revealing (hem, hem, blush).